Environment and Sustainability (ENVS) - Bachelor of Arts

 An advanced examination of climate change governance, which may include a focus on any one of the sectors most influential in shaping climate change including electricity, transportation, land use, and/or waste management.
 Designed as a work-shop style deep dive into a particular policy, or policies, this class prepares students to engage in policy analysis and advocacy.
 Prerequisite: ENVS 210; or instructor permission.

 An introduction to the skills, tools, and tactics required for sustainable food production, including raising vegetables and managing livestock.
 This applied course involves hands-on experience with crop and livestock planning, operation design, soil health management, pest control, and distribution strategies.
-Prerequisite: ENVS 100.
-Prerequisite or Co-requisite: ENVS 325.
-Or instructor permission.
+Prerequisite: sophomore standing or instructor permission.

 ENVS 390.
 Environmental Monitoring.
 (4 Credits)